Our research has discovered a new environmentally friendly method to improve the decontamination process and reduce pollution.

 Shadi Khonsari is a senior Graduate Academic Assistant in the Department of Natural Sciences.

-The research is tackling the big question of what prosperity can look like if we are living within our limits of our planet.
+Our research tackles the big question of what prosperity can look like if we are living within our limits of our planet.
 Research is showing that there are ways that business can support society to live well while consuming less resources.
 Central to this are alternative business forms that put social and environmental goals at their heart.

 This is not without challenges, and the research has been looking at how entrepreneurs are finding solutions, how they are developing alternative forms of governing businesses, and how they can be supported.
 The research is published in top academic journals and the findings shared in other ways such as the free online courses on Upcycling for social change.